TimeToCode15/ioBroker.yubii-home/README.md

 ## yubii-home adapter for ioBroker

-API Access to Yubii Home Connector
+API Access to Yubii Home Connector!

 ## Developer manual
 This section is intended for the developer.
 It can be deleted later